-Before we get started, let me emphasize that driving for Uber or Lyft is not a career, nor should it be considered a 9-to-5 job.
-If you don’t apply certain driving strategies during your driving shift, it will be tough to make $20/hour in gross earnings.
+Before we get started, let me emphasize that driving for Uber or Lyft is not a career for everyone, nor should it be considered a 9-to-5 job.
+If you don’t apply certain driving strategies during your driving shift, it will be tough to make $20/hour in gross earnings as an Uber driver in Los Angeles.

-2. Take advantage of all the Incentives Uber and Lyft are offering by driving for both apps.
+2. Take Advantage of Incentives Uber and Lyft Offer

 I speak to a lot of drivers, and I am shocked that they mostly stick to one platform or the other.
-If you are not driving for both companies, you are losing out.
+If you are not driving for both companies, you are losing out on driver incentives.

 Ultimately, you must understand, rideshare is not a public service, you are in it for yourself.
 You are in it to make the most amount of money in the shortest period of time possible.

-4. Have a proven Destination Filter (DF) strategy in place once you are in the city.
+4. Have a Proven Destination Filter Strategy in Place Once You are in the City

-5. Apply the three Ps during all your shifts.
-They are Patience, Position and Planning!
+5. Apply the Three Ps during all your shifts.
+Patience, Position, and Planning!

-As you can see in the screenshot above, the geofenced (Consecutive Ride Bonus) area of Los Angeles is where the most ride requests are.
+As you can see in the screenshot below, the geofenced (Consecutive Ride Bonus) area of Los Angeles is where the most ride requests are:

 - Santa Monica – Beach, 3rd Street, 26th